alexmanrique/blog/_posts/2021-03-05-installing-jupyter-in-macbook-air-m1.md

 Conclusion
 ------------------------
-In this post, we have seen how to install Jupyter notebook in a Macbook air m1.
+In this post, we have seen how to install Jupyter notebook in a Macbook Air M1.
 Now it's time to see what things we can do with Jupyter notebooks but this will be in another post.